-Help with hospital bills - Find how to get help with paying hospital bills and locate hospital assistance programs.
-Most facilities are required by state and/or federal government law to provide charity care to patients who lack insurance or who are low income.
+Help with hospital bills - Find how to get help with paying hospital bills.
+There are options available for the uninsured as well as households facing poverty.
+Hospital assistance programs are available at most facilities, and are required by state and/or federal government law.
+The center will need to provide charity care to patients who lack insurance or who are low income.
 More.

-Also, read tips from medical professionals and hospital employees on what works when trying to save on and get help with paying your hospital bills.
+Also, read tips from medical professionals and hospital employees on what works when trying to save on the services they provide.
+They offer suggestions on how to get help with paying your hospital bills.
 Continue.

 Find how to apply for medical bill assistance programs.
-Many hospitals, doctors, and other health care providers offer assistance programs to help you with paying for your medical bills and debts.
+Many hospitals, doctors, and other health care providers offer resources to help you with paying for your medical bills and debts.
 Find the steps to take to apply for help.

 Online tools help save on medical bills and expenses.
-While this is still a new service, many online tools can also provide help.
-Some of these websites and tools are free or low cost to use.
+While this is still a new service, many online services can also provide help.
+Some of these websites and tools are free or the cost to use them is minimal.
 They help detect errors, ensure the price you are paying is fair, and companies will even challenge the medical bills on your behalf.
 Continue.

-Select the correct health insurance plan is always important.
-Read about how you can save on your health insurance premiums and receive the best coverage by selecting the correct plan.
+Selecting the correct health insurance plan is always important.
+Read about how you can save money on your monthly health insurance premiums and receive the best coverage by selecting the correct plan.
 More.

 Beware of balance billing practices and scams.
-Also, learn how health care providers are trying to get people to pay medical bills that they are not responsible for paying, a practice known as balance billing.
+Also, learn how health care providers are trying to get people to pay medical bills that they are not responsible for paying or they charge them based on insurance provider rates.
+This is a practice known as balance billing.

 CareCredit medical bills and debt financing is offered from GE.
 This program can provide free medical financing and also a wide variety of repayment plans to consumers, many of which have competitive interest rates.

-Help with dental bills - There are also many programs that provide assistance and help with paying dental bills.
+Help with dental bills - There are also many programs that provide assistance for these treatments.
+Patients can get free care or find help with paying existing dental bills.
 Or get free care, cleanings, and more, including assistance for uninsured children.
 More.

 Get help from a union.
 Receive a significant free cash grant from Union Plus to help pay medical bills.
+The funds can be used for a variety of expenses.
 There are certain costs that do not need to be repaid if you are a union member.
 Read.

 How to find a medical billing error on your own.
-It is estimated by many studies that about 80% of medical bills have at least one error.
+It is estimated by many studies that about 80% of medical bills have at least one error on them, many of which are significant.
 Learn what to look for and how to find medical billing errors.

 Debt settlement can eliminate medical bills.
-A new study shows that an illness or a condition that causes people to take on medical debt and bills can contribute to over 60% of bankruptcies.
-If you are behind on payments, debt settlement programs can eliminate most or all of your medical debts, help prevent a bankruptcy, and get you back on solid financial footing.
+A new study shows that an illness or a condition that causes people to take on excessive medical debt or accrue unpaid bills can contribute to over 60% of bankruptcies.
+If you are behind on payments to your doctor or health care provider, debt settlement programs can eliminate most or all of your medical obligations.
+A lower debt level can help prevent a bankruptcy and get you back on solid financial footing.
 More.

 Consolidate hospital and medical debts to save money on your interest costs.
-Learn about options to consolidate both your hospital as well as other medical bills and debt.
-The are many companies and plans that focus on medical debt consolidation, and the programs and resulting loans can be used to pay off your bills.
+Learn about options available to patients.
+Many services from credit counselors or lenders can help people consolidate both hospital as well as other medical bills and debt.
+The are many companies and plans that focus on offering this type of consolidation, and the programs and resulting loans can be used to pay off your bills.
 Learn more.

 Consumer credit counseling organizations may also be able to provide individuals with free assistance and guidance.
-Get help with medical debts and health care expenses, and learn more about a consumer credit counseling organization.
+Most of these are non-profit agencies.
+Get help with medical debts and addressing health care expenses, and learn more about a consumer credit counseling organization.

 A new federal law provides a 65% subsidy for COBRA Health Insurance.
-So if you lose your job you can retain health care coverage at a somewhat affordable rate.
+So if you lose your job you can retain your previous form of health care coverage at a somewhat affordable rate.
 More.

 Like this site?